ddicorpo/RecruitInc/README.md

-You need to write one `.env` in the recruit-inc-front It needs to have the same variables as `recruit-inc-front/.env.example`
+You need to write one `.env` in the recruit-inc-front It needs to have the same variables as `recruit-inc-front/.env.example` you need to set your NODE_ENV as either dev or production Make sure your PORT=3000
+Make sure Set your BACK_END_PORT=6969

 ### Launch Containers